 Born in Guyana, South America and raised in the Bronx, Gaitrie Subryan is Buffalo based Bollywood Performer, Instructor and Choreographer.
 Gaitrie’s journey into Bollywood dance began the moment she set eyes on her favorite Bollywood actress, Madhuri Dixit; yet she only had the opportunity to be in the dance studio during most of her adult life.

 While in college she choreographed for a number of student-run organizations for events and performances.
-After graduating from the University at Buffalo in 2006 with a BA in Psychology and Communication, she joined a New York City based Bollywood dance school, Bollywood Axion.
-She started by just taking classes under the Artistic direction of Pooja Narang.
-Gaitrie, auditioned and joined Pooja’s performing troupe there she performed at events and shows all across NYC, including dancing at the Crossroads in Time Square, was a dance extra in a Bollywood Movie; Hastey Hastey, performance at South Street Seaport Holi celebration, Bollywood Hero Flash Mob and much more.
-Thanks to Pooja, Gaitrie recently had a very rare opportunity to take a workshop with legendary Bollywood choreographer Saroj Khan in June 2016 and this past May 2017.
+After graduating from the University at Buffalo in 2006 with a BA in Psychology and Communication, she joined a New York City based Indian dance school, Bollywood Axion under the Artistic direction of Pooja Narang.
+Gaitrie soon joined the performance troupe, where she had opportunities to perform at events and shows all across NYC.
+Some of these performances included dancing at the Crossroads in Times Square with over 500 audience members in the rain, she was a dance extra in the Bollywood film; Hastey Hastey.
+Along with her peers she performed annually at South Street Seaport for their Holi celebration, she took part in the Bollywood Hero Flash Mob all around NYC and in June 2016 and May 2017 Gaitrie took a workshop with the Bollywood legend of choreographer, Saroj Kahn.

 In 2009, Gaitrie joined The Sa Dance Company, under the artistic vision and ClassPass CEO, Payal Kadakia.
+With the versatility and the fusion of Indian dance, Sa gave Gaitrie opportunities to explore movement in another way.
 The Sa Dance Company showcased a three-day premiere at the Alvin Ailey Dance Theater in 2010, one of Sa’s largest and sold out performances.
 The Sa Dance Company has performed at Nanubhai, MIACC, Rubin Museum, they have performed for Indian Film Director Mira Nair as well as many other events.
 Payal has a unique style of her own and showcases the art of Indian dance on many interesting levels.
 Through dance Payal she has shown Gaitrie how to manage a performing troupe, be an entrepreneur as well as a role model to others who have a zest and passion for the arts.

 In 2012 Gaitrie moved from NYC to Buffalo.
 She took what learned from both Pooja & Payal and in 2013 Gaitrie formed Devi Bollywood Dance.
 Over the years she has taught many students and has worked closely with the individuals from all backgrounds.
 “It is not just about teaching dance, it is about building a community, sharing traditions and culture.”
-Gaitrie works with the public schools as a Teaching Artist for Young Audiences of Western New York and letting her passion of Indian dance reach all audiences.
+Additionally, Gaitrie works with the public schools as a Master Teaching Artist for Young Audiences of Western New York, letting her passion of Indian dance reach audiences throughout the surrounding communities.

 Gaitrie has a steady training of Indian classical dance; Bharatanatyam, Bollywood, Folk, and Garba.
-She explores western dance forms through classes and workshops and loves to try all types of dance styles from across the globe.
-Gaitrie has trained in Bikram and Vinyasa Yoga and completed her 200hr Yoga Certification in October 2015 through East Meets West Yoga in Buffalo, NY.
-She teaches classes at Yoga Parkside and through private sessions.
+She explores western dance forms through classes and workshops.
+Gaitrie has trained in Bikram and Vinyasa Yoga, she completed her 200hr Yoga Certification in October 2015 through East Meets West Yoga in Buffalo, NY and is a certified kids Yoga instructor through Kidding Around Yoga.